avitorio/outstatic/packages/outstatic/README.md

 ## Stay up-to-date

 The project is constantly improving with new changes being implemented on a daily basis.
 You can keep up by hitting the **Star** button!
-I really appreaciate it.
+I really appreciate it.

 ![hit-the-star](https://user-images.githubusercontent.com/1417109/197028994-7261693c-0201-4ec7-9c69-a996c9de870c.gif)